microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Step 6 - Make sample maps

 Now you can get started making a set of custom IoT maps which can be used with the FHIR service and MedTech service.
-Follow the instructions [here](https://github.com/microsoft/iomt-fhir/tree/master/tools/data-mapper#how-to-make-mappings) and return when finished.
+Follow the instructions [here](https://github.com/microsoft/iomt-fhir/tree/master/tools/data-mapper#getting-started) to get started with the IoT mapper tool.
 For more information on IoT Mappings, visit [this page](https://github.com/microsoft/iomt-fhir/blob/master/docs/Configuration.md).

 __Note:__ When creating a new mapping, you must click the 'Confirm' button.
 Pressing ENTER after typing will not work.